-Adults aged 18 or older with body mass index (BMI) of 25kg/m2 and more, 1 will be included for analysis.
-However, given that there may be different cut-off points of BMI to define overweight and obesity in the trials from the World Health Organization (WHO) definition, we will also accept varied BMI values to include overweight and obese participants based on the authors' definition.
+Adults aged 18 or older with a body mass index (BMI) of 25 kg/m and more will be included for analysis.
+However, given that there may be different cut-off points of BMI to define overweight and obesity in the trials from the WHO definition, we will also accept varied

+BMI values to include overweight and obese participants based on the authors' definition.
 If the cut-off points are unclear, we will contact the authors for clarification.
-However, if the above approaches are not successful, we will use the criteria from WHO with a BMI of 'between 25 and 29.9 kg/m2' as overweight and with a BMI of 'no less than 30 kg/m2' as obese.
-1
+However, if the above approaches are not successful, we will use the criteria from WHO with a BMI of 'between 25 and $29.9~{\rm kg/m^2}$ ' as overweight and with a BMI of 'no less than $30~{\rm kg/m^2}$ ' as obese.

-If the same participants are investigated in multiple studies or in different time points, we will extract and analyze all the data from different follow-up periods, and choose those with the largest sample size of the same follow-up period for analysis.
+If the same participants are investigated in multiple studies or at different time points, we will extract and analyse all the data from different follow-up periods, and choose those with the largest sample size of the same follow-up period for analysis.